 How is peritonitis treated?

-Seek medical care right away.
+Seek medical care immediately.
 Peritonitis can lead to serious health problems very quickly.

 You will be admitted to a hospital.
 You will be given IV (intravenous) infection-fighting medicines (antibiotics).
 These will treat the infection.

 If you have organ failure, you may also be given other treatments.